Guido-Romano/port-scanner/README.md

 # Port Scanner

-A simple Python-based port scanner that uses threading and Nmap to scan open ports and detect services.
+A highly aggressive Python-based port scanner designed to quickly and efficiently scan the 100 most common ports using threading and Nmap.

 ## Features

-- **Multi-threaded scanning**: Scans ports concurrently using Python's `threading` module.
+- **Aggressive Multi-threaded Scanning**: Scans ports concurrently using Python's `threading` module to achieve rapid results.
-- **Service detection**: Uses Nmap to detect services and their versions running on open ports.
+- **Service Detection**: Uses Nmap to detect services and their versions running on open ports.
-- **Timeout handling**: Manages socket timeouts to ensure accurate results.
+- **Timeout Handling**: Manages socket timeouts to ensure accurate and swift results.
-- **HTTP request to common web server ports**: Sends an HTTP request to check responses from common web server ports.
+- **HTTP Request to Common Web Server Ports**: Sends an HTTP request to check responses from common web server ports (80, 443, 8080, 5426).

 ## Requirements